conanbatt/interview-practice/system-design/README.md

 It includes the basic theory, and a large amount of designs to go through and understand them.
 The content is *paid* but tremendously useful.

+A good source for prepping is https://bytebytego.com/ as well.

 ## Example Interview